Are you looking for a kid-friendly Seattle activity? As a local Seattle mom, I’ll share my personal tips for visiting the Woodland Park Zoo with kids!

 What to See at Woodland Park Zoo

 Woodland Park Zoo features animals from around the world.
-The main exhibits include: African Savanna, Australasia, Historic Carousel, Humboldt Penguins, Northern Trail, Temperate Forest, Tropical Rain Forest and Tropical Asia.
+The main exhibits include African Savanna, Australasia, Historic Carousel, Humboldt Penguins, Northern Trail, Temperate Forest, Tropical Rain Forest, and Tropical Asia.

-Something that sets apart the Woodland Park Zoo on Seattle from other area zoos is their African Village.
-It’s a faithful reproduction of a modern rural village of East Africa.
+Something that sets apart the Woodland Park Zoo in Seattle from other area zoos is its African Village.
+It’s a faithful reproduction of a modern rural village in East Africa.
 I’m impressed with it each time we visit.

 Molbak’s Butterfly Garden

 What I appreciated about the Molbak’s Butterfly Garden is that it has fresh air.
 We didn’t have to peel off layers of clothes to explore it.
 Like many butterfly gardens, we were asked to leave our stroller and diaper bag outside.

-New this year is the Microsoft Pollinator Patio, which is open all year round.
+One interesting thing is the Microsoft Pollinator Patio, which is open all year round.
 It features a Silverspot Butterfly Lab where volunteers and zookeepers hatch and raise endangered Oregon silverspot butterflies.
 They will later be released into protected wild habitats.